-We use the term \emph{graphical-separation relations} to denote the graph-theoretic relations employed in those generalizations.
-Each kind of graphical-separation relation will be determined by a corresponding graph-theoretic criterion; for reference, the graph-theoretic criterion for $d$-separation is reproduced in Appendix~\ref{appendix_dsep}.
-A reasonable generalization of the $d$-separation rule should have its graphical-separation relations reduce to $d$-separation relations on acyclic graphs.
-A causal structure together with a causal prescription is said to obey a \emph{graphical-separation rule} when any of the corresponding graphical-separation relations among observed nodes implies a conditional independence relation on its compatible probability distributions.

 Examples of graphical-separation rules that generalize the $d$-separation rule includes the $\sigma$-separation rule~\cite{forre2017markov} and the $p$-separation rule~\cite{Carla2023}.
-While the $\sigma$-separation rule can still be violated by some cyclic causal structures with classical causal prescription (as shown in the second example of Appendix~\ref{appendix_cyclic}), $p$-separation is a further generalization proved to be valid at least for \emph{all} causal structures under \textit{quantum} causal prescription~\cite{Carla2023}.
-Both the $\sigma$-separation rule and the $p$-separation rule reduce to $d$-separation rule for acyclic causal structures.
+While the $\sigma$-separation rule can still be violated by some cyclic causal structures with classical theory prescription (as shown in the example of Appendix~\ref{appendix_cyclic}), $p$-separation is proved to be valid at least for \emph{all} causal structures under \textit{quantum} theory prescription~\cite{Carla2023}.
+Both the $\sigma$-separation rule and the $p$-separation rule reduce to the $d$-separation rule for acyclic causal structures.